-BUYING A SHARE IN A SHARED OWNERSHIP HOME - STEP BY STEP
+BUYING A SHARE IN A NEW HOME - STEP BY STEP

 Buying a share in a home can seem like a daunting task, especially if you're a first-time buyer.
-We'll be with you every step of the way.
-This is what happens when you buy a shared ownership property.
+But we'll be with you every step of the way to help you through the process.
+This is what happens when you buy a new-build shared ownership property.